Privacy Policy | Link (original) (raw)

 Depending on the context, “you” might be an End Customer, End User, Representative, or Visitor:

-Our collection and use of Personal Data differs based on whether you are an End User, End Customer, Representative, or Visitor, and the specific Service being utilized.
-For example, if you're a sole proprietor who wants to use our Business Services, we may collect your Personal Data to onboard your business; at the same time, you might also be an End Customer if you've bought goods from another Business User utilizing our Services for payment processing.
-You could be an End User if you used our End User Service, such as Link, for those transactions.
+Our collection and use of Personal Data differs based on whether you are an End User, End Customer, Representative, or Visitor, and the specific Service that you are using.
+For example, if you're a sole proprietor who wants to use our Business Services, we may collect your Personal Data to onboard your business; at the same time, you might also be an End Customer if you've bought goods from another Business User that is using our Services for payment processing.
+You could also be an End User if you used our End User Service, such as Link, for those transactions.

 1.1 End Users